-Kirsten is a Manager with RMI’s electricity practice.
-She focuses on utility business model transformation and regulatory reform that supports the decarbonization of the energy system.
+Kirsten is a former Manager with RMI’s electricity practice.
+She focused on utility business model transformation and regulatory reform that supports the decarbonization of the energy system.

 Prior to joining RMI, Kirsten worked on business development at Tendril (now Uplight), which implements energy efficiency and demand management software at utilities.